bzporta/Speech-To-Text/readme.txt

 ***
 ***
 Commands to be realised in the future:
--searching some stuff on Wikipedia and reading out loud the first 2-3 sentences of the article (like "search Electron") -current weather information of a town of your choice -mobile version
+-searching some stuff on Wikipedia and reading out loud the first 2-3 sentences of the articel (like "search Electron") -current weather information of a town of your choice -mobile version
 -BIG PROJECT: sending messages (e.g. emails)
+-playing music from Spotify or some other music playing services -better page layout
+-take memos and save them in an .txt file
 ***
 ***
 ***